 Who Can Support a JBSP Mortgage Application as a Joint Borrower?

-As we mentioned earlier, JBSP mortgages are most common for a child buying a home with support from a parent – but that is one of many solutions.
+As we mentioned earlier, JBSP mortgages are most common for a first time buyers, buying a home with support from a parent – but that is one of many solutions.

 Although some banks and mortgage lenders may have internal policies that limit the parties they will accept on a joint borrower mortgage, this can usually be: